-Course materials including the syllabus, lab manual and other supplementary materials will be deposited on the course website hosted at UT BLACKBOARD.
-Announcements from the instructor and submissions of students works will also be through BLACKBOARD.
+A computer with Adobe Reader and Microsoft Power Point as well as access to Blackboard will be required in order to complete the course.
+Course materials including the syllabus, lab manual and other supplementary materials will be deposited on the course website hosted at UT BLACKBOARD (https://blackboard.utdl.edu).
+Announcements from the instructor and submissions of students' work will also be through BLACKBOARD.